psobczak/job_searcher/README.md

 # job_searcher
 Web scraper that aggregates IT job offers in one place.
-Project is composed of three parts:
+Project is composed of four parts and lives in four separate docker containers.
 1. Crawler, that scrapes all major polish websites witch post job offers and saves that info into database
+2. MongoDB database
-2. REST API that makes querying database possible
+3. REST API that makes querying database possible
-3. Simple frontend that consumes job offers API and makes visualising them easy
+4. Frontend that consumes job offers API and makes visualising them easy

 ## Installation